 Looking at other presentations on slideshare, many people do not devote enough time to polishing up the graphics of their presentation.
 Perhaps if they knew how simple it was, they would.

-Share with Care and Increase Your Reach on SlideShare
+5. Share with Care and Increase Your Reach on SlideShare

 Be thorough when adding tags and choose a category your presentation fits best.
 It all matters as it increases the chances of people finding your presentation when they search for something inspirational or informative.
 You obviously want to do a good job of promoting your presentation because you want to increase the number of people you can reach with it.

 One thing you just have to do is to insert your presentation in your blog to increase the number of views it gets.
 It’s an easy thing to do as slideshare provides an embed code to your presentation right after you upload it.
 In my opinion it’s great to prepare a separate post that sort of introduces or compliments the presentation.

 That’s bad but you have one way to bypass this problem: you can insert a live link inside your presentation.
 There’s just one place in which you can insert your link and still keep getting clicks.
 That place is your last slide.

 I’m sure that if your presentation resonates with people, they will click on your link and go where you want them to.
 Inserting the link is one thing but making it obvious it’s there is quite a different story.

 One thing you can do is simply insert a URL in your call to action.
 Just try to avoid “Click here” links and such.
 If you insert your URL, those who are interested (but don’t realise that there is a live link in the presentation) can insert that URL in their navigation browser.

 For example, if your presentation is about the amazing local customs in Asia and you have a great post about that last trip to… Asia on your blog, don’t hesitate to say it.
 People will be curious and more willing to click.

 Use Your SlideShare Presentations to Rank Better on Google

 Let’s say that you want a high ranking for the keyword “traveling to Asia tips” Trust me, it’s gonna be very tough to rank at first place for that keyword, eespecially if you blog is relatively new and you don’t want to spend a lot on AdWords.

-Remember that when embeding your presentation in a guest post for an authority blog, you can’t be spammy.
+Remember that when embedding your presentation in a guest post for an authority blog, you can’t be spammy.
 Insert it only if it adds value to the post you’re contributing.

-What tools and software’s you are using to create slides?
+What tools and software you are using to create slides?
 Do you have any additional tips for new sliders?
 If yes, do share with me and others via comments.
-Don’t forget to share this tutorial with your bloggers friend on Facebook and Google plus.
+Don’t forget to share this tutorial with your marketers friend .